 Universal Studios Hollywood – Express Ticket

 Universal Studios Hollywood’s Express Ticket (formerly called the Front of Line Pass) allows guests to bypass the queue once for each ride, attraction and seated show in a single day.
-The additional cost (atop your ticket price) for this benefit is between about $70-130 (depending on if the time period is during peak season).
+The additional cost (atop your ticket price) for this benefit is between about $80-220 (depending on the time period during peak seasons).

-The Express Ticket at Universal Studios Hollywood is different from Disneyland’s FASTPASS.
-First off, you’ll pay for the perk at Universal, while FASTPASS at Disneyland is free.
-However, you will get to skip the main lines once for every single attraction on property at Universal Studios Hollywood.
-There are only a handful of attractions that offer FASTPASS at Disneyland so you’ll still have to stand in queue for everything else.
+The Express Pass Ticket at Universal Studios Hollywood is different from the Disney Genie+ system (formerly called FASTPASS).
+At Universal Studios, guests will get to skip the main lines once for every single attraction on property.
+There are only a handful of attractions that offer Disney Genie+ at Disneyland so you’ll still have to stand in queue for everything else.